-The Bath Novel Award 2015
+The Bath Novel Award 2015 Winner

-CLARISSA N. GOENAWAN for RAINBIRDS
+CLARISSA GOENAWAN for RAINBIRDS

 “RAINBIRDS is a deeply thoughtful book that follows Ren as he grieves for his sister, Keiko, who was suddenly murdered in the prime of her life.
 Evocative and beautifully written, Clarissa explores how we sometimes only think to get to know a loved one when they are dead and gone.
-This novel is my winner for its unmatched combination of a lightness of style combined with a compelling story” – 2015 Judge, Mildred Yuan of United Agents.
+This novel is my winner for its unmatched combination of a lightness of style combined with a compelling story”

 ROBIN FALVEY for FULMAR

 “Written with energy and tons of heart, FULMAR was a close second for me.
 Bringing to life a cast of colourful characters in the surf community in Cornwall, troubled teen Jacob fights to stay away from gang leader Aiden and his group of lads.
 It is the surf club and the surfing that saves him.
-Well-drawn characters leap off the page in this gritty YA, and I cheered and almost cried when Jacob finally does the right thing, recognising the inevitable summer inside himself and kicking trouble for good”- 2015 Judge, Mildred Yuan of United Agents.
+Well-drawn characters leap off the page in this gritty YA, and I cheered and almost cried when Jacob finally does the right thing, recognising the inevitable summer inside himself and kicking trouble for good.”

-In 2007 Robin Falvey, a lifelong surfer and waterman left his NHS desk job and headed off to sail Southern Ocean.
-After coming close to death in extreme storms and surfing tropical coral reefs, he moved to Cornwall, took a Master’s in journalism did a couple of stints at BBC Radio Cornwall and Radio Plymouth before realising Fulmar was the story he had to write.
-Read the first chapter of FULMAR
+ROBIN FALVEY is a lifelong surfer and waterman who left his NHS desk job in 2007 to sail the Southern Ocean.
+After coming close to death in extreme storms and surfing tropical coral reefs, he moved to Cornwall and took a Master’s in journalism.
+He did a couple of stints at BBC Radio Cornwall and Radio Plymouth before realising FULMAR was the story he had to write.

 ANDREW J KING for THE ARROW GARDEN

 THE ARROW GARDEN is the story of a technical translator who accepts a colleague’s invitation to study Japanese archery in an abandoned bowling green in Bristol’s Brandon Park.
 Meanwhile, in post-war Japan, a young woman starting her career is filled with memories of war and strange recollections of events in a park in a mysterious otherworld.
-Read the first chapter of THE ARROW GARDEN

 HOLLIE OVERTON for BABY DOLL

-A native of Kingsville, Texas, Hollie Overton found herself drawn to storytelling first as an actress, then a writer.
+A native of Kingsville, Texas, HOLLIE OVERTON found herself drawn to storytelling first as an actress, then a writer.
 Hollie trained in New York at the American Academy of Dramatic Arts before moving to Hollywood where she found success as a TV writer.
 Past TV writing credits include CBS Drama “Cold Case” and Lifetime’s “The Client List.”
+Hollie is currently a writer on ABC Family’s drama “Shadowhunters” based on the Mortal Instruments book series.
+BABY DOLL was inspired by Hollie’s love of suspense thrillers and her relationship with her twin sister Heather and the fierce bond they share.

 A Corner of the Artist’s Room |